Automate your development process

 file for building native Android projects on Codemagic.

-It is recommended to go through the article for better understanding but if you already have experience with using
+We recommend going through the article to gain a better understanding, but if you already have experience using the

 codemagic.yaml